-This document describes how to operate a Natural Development Server in a Com-plete on z/OS environment.
+This document describes how to operate a Natural Development Server in a SMARTS on z/VSE environment.

 The following topics are covered:

-A prerequisite is a running Com-plete address space that is configured to run the Natural Development Server (see Development Server Installation).
+A prerequisite is a running SMARTS address space that is configured to run the Natural Development Server (see Development Server Installation).

-Start the Natural Development Server with the Com-plete console command
+Start the Natural Development Server with the SMARTS console command

 server-id is the name of your